 There are many resources available to assist schools to develop a positive school food culture.
 For further information please visit: schoolfoodplan.com

 It’s important to drink plenty of water, especially when exercising.
 The body loses around 1.8 litres of water daily, so you should aim to drink 6-8 glasses a day.

-Water makes up around 50-75% of your total body weight and not drinking enough can cause headaches, tiredness and loss of concentration.
-This can really affect young people in an education setting.
+Water makes up around 50-75% of your total body weight and not drinking enough can cause headaches, tiredness, and loss of concentration.
+This can really affect young people in an educational setting.

 It is advised that you drink around 1.8 litres of water a day, which can seem like a lot but spread over a whole day it is easy to achieve.
 A lot of schools encourage their pupils to carry a bottle of water around during the school day.

 Obesity is on the increase and if a child is obese now they are more likely to become an obese adult, which could lead to illness and disease.
 If you know your height and the weight you can work out your Body Mass Index (BMI), which can give you an idea of where your weight puts you and whether you may be overweight.
 BMI is the scale used for the National Child Measurement Programme which takes place annually in schools.